Build firmware (release, size-optimised)

 No default target

-.cargo/config.toml does not set a default build target.
-This allows cargo test for the host-side test-suite to work without --target.
+.cargo/config.toml does not set a default build target, allowing cargo test for the host-side test-suite to work without --target.
 Always use --target thumbv7m-none-eabi for firmware builds.

 Running in QEMU